-This is a lens that is very interesting indeed, but not very well known.
+This is a lens that is very interesting indeed but not very well known.
 It’s designed for APS-C cameras only.

 This is a full macro lens, giving one-to-one magnification.

-Basically, it’s designed to give you more high-quality extreme close-up pictures than normal lenses.
+It’s designed to give you more high-quality extreme close-up pictures than normal lenses.

 Although often, you’ll need to use a tripod, especially as this lens doesn’t have image stabilization because the lens has a wide maximum aperture of F2.